watertreader/Cousera/Inferential_Statistic/Assignment.md

 #### Hypothesis 1
 First we will set it for baseline versus any form of chocolate.

-      Null Hypothesis: The consumption of dark chocolate and white chocolate have no effect on the cyclists and they travel equal distances.
+      Null Hypothesis: The consumption of chocolate have no effect on the cyclists and they travel equal distances.
                 => H0 = dark chocolate - white chocolate = 0

-     Alternate Hypothesis 1: There is significant difference between the consumption of dark and white chocolates, => H1 = dark chocolate - white chocolate != 0
+     Alternate Hypothesis: There is significant difference between the consumption of chocolates to sprint distance, => H1 = dark chocolate - white chocolate != 0

 #### Hypothesis 2